Keyboard shortcuts

 joularcore -c cpu -i # prints CPU power only

 This mode is useful for stdout redirection or piping into other tools.
+When combined with -f, the file receives the same numeric-only values instead of CSV rows.

 CSV Files (-f)